 Before long, news crews, and the F.B.I. are also on the scene, but McClane is the only man on the inside of the building, the only man who can stop Gruber’s plan.

 That plan involves explosives, a bank vault and much deceit…

-Christmas time, Theo.
+“It’s Christmas time, Theo.
 It’s a time for miracles.”

 It is plain to see how Die Hard adopts many key elements from The Towering Inferno.
 There’s a rooftop rescue that goes awry in both productions, for example, a lot of fire, and the same central location: a Los Angeles high-rise building.
 In both productions, helicopters are destroyed too.